kitemike/iosAppleListerExampleSwift3/readme.txt

 === Setup ===

 1. Add your ID to project file.
 Replace the AppConfiguration.AppBundle.prefix with your ID
-2. Three files should displayed when the app is run
+2. Three files should display when the app is run
-3. To run on a device change AppConfiguration.isSimulator to false
-4. Select iPhone 6 Plus to view SplitViewController master/detail views
+4. Select iPhone 6 Plus to view SplitViewController master/detail views ——  To run on a device, change AppConfiguration.isSimulator to false
 5. Rotate simulator to landscape for master/detail views

 === Purpose ===

 Main objectives:
-1. Present files located in iPHone Documents directory to user using DirectoryMonitor
+1. Present files located in iPhone Documents directory to user using GCD DirectoryMonitor
-2. Present and edit UIDocument to user as a List
+2. Present and edit UIDocument to user as a List protocol
 3. Remove all non-essential code to ease understanding.
-This minimal example is overly complex.
+This minimal example is very complex.
 4. Illustrate an iPhone SplitViewController with master/detail views
+5. Extensive GCD implementations with Swift 3 DispatchObject

 === Limitations ===

 1. Add button is disabled because the original Apple code requires Cloud entitlements.
-No necessary to understand essential concepts.
+Not necessary to illustrate/understand essential concepts.
 2. Xcode 8.0 Interface Builder crashed for the CheckBox.
 I removed the checkbox, so the row color cannot be edited

 === Misc. ===

 1. The best way to reach me is by submitting an Issue to the project